Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 Everythings is explained with the comments.
 Some additionals explanations :
 * We have to be careful with the reference *this*, we easily forget we are not in the same context.
-For example, here, we must store our row selected before we set focus on the input, because after we set focus on our input, "this" will refer to the input, and no our row.
+For example, here, we must store our row selected before we set focus on the input, because after we set focus on our input, *this* will refer to the input, and no our row.
 * To get value from of the <input> field, we will use val() method
 * To get text from an inner content, we will use text() method
 * To get text with html balises from an inner content, we will use text() method